mpluswow/wow-modding/diablo_readme.md

-# ✅ GUI + API Game Launcher – Full Installation Guide
+#Game Launcher – Full Installation Guide

-This is a modern Python-based game launcher featuring:
+This is a Python-based game launcher coded using AI tools, featuring:

 * 🔹 A **Tkinter**- GUI Interface
 * 🔹 A **Flask**- API Backend